Pool Chemical Calculator — Chlorine, pH, Salt & Shock

 For experienced pool owners

-Now that you know what chemicals you need, check our recommended Pool Supplies page for test kits, chlorine, shock, pH balancers, and maintenance tools.
+Now that you know what chemicals you need, check our recommended Pool Supplies guide — test kits, chlorine, shock, pH balancers, costs, and grocery store substitutes.

 Why use a pool chemical calculator?